adomingo12/my-nook/README.md

 - Check that images support CORS if loading from external sources
 - Use the image preview in the add/edit form to test URLs

+**Google Books API not working**:
+- Verify you have an internet connection
+- Check browser console for API errors
+- Try the manual lookup button (🔍) if auto-lookup fails
+- ISBN must be 10+ characters for lookup to trigger
+- Not all books may be available in Google Books database

 **Filter/Search issues**:
 - Clear all active filters using the "Clear All Filters" button
 - Refresh the page to reset the application state
 - Check that book data includes the fields you're searching/filtering by
+- Series filtering automatically enables series-based sorting

 **Mobile responsiveness**:
 - Clear browser cache